codesensei-tushar/CS671-HACKATHON/README.markdown

 # CrowdFlow: Real-Time Crowd Monitoring with YOLOv8

 Welcome to **CrowdFlow**, our innovative solution for real-time crowd detection and monitoring, developed for the IIT Mandi Hackathon.
 This project leverages advanced computer vision techniques to detect, track, and analyze crowd dynamics using the YOLOv8 model.
-Our solution processes video inputs (uploaded or live via webcam) and generates four insightful outputs: original video, person detection, tracking, and a heatmap of crowd density.
+Our solution processes video inputs (uploaded or live via droidcam) and generates four insightful outputs: original video, person detection, tracking, and a heatmap of crowd density.

 The challenge was to accurately detect individuals in crowded environments, such as the Kumbh Mela, and our solution delivers robust performance with real-time processing capabilities.